Skip to content

 Visit Multiplier

-The best EOR providers for hiring in Singapore in 2026 are RemoFirst (starting at $199/mo), Multiplier (starting at $400/mo), and Remote (starting at $599/mo), based on our 10-category rating system covering 9 providers.
+The best EOR providers for hiring in Singapore in 2026 are RemoFirst (starting at $199/mo), Remote (starting at $699/mo), and Multiplier (starting at $400/mo), scored on The Borderless Standard, our 10-pillar framework, across 10 providers.

 Surveys show that more than 40% of Singapore employees have changed jobs or plan to within a 12-month period.
 In a market that competitive, professional onboarding and clear benefits affect whether new hires stay.